tuxnam/Blog/_posts/2023-10-08-Quishing-Computer-Vision.md

 ## Conclusion

 Exploring the opportunities offered Machine Learning in concreate security threats can help alleviate some of the fuzz around these techniaues.
-We explored how a "modern" phishing technique that uses QRCodes to lure victims to malicious websites can be detected using simple computer vision models.
+We explored how a "modern" phishing technique that uses QR Codes to lure victims to malicious websites can be detected using simple computer vision models.
 Quishing is a serious threat that orgnanizations have to face with today and ML cam help alleviate the inherent difficulty or products limitations in detecting such threats.
 However, there are limitations and challenges to the approach, such as the usual suspects (false positives, false negatives) and how well the model is trained.
 Readers should also keep in mind that Quishing is just one of the many forms of phishing, attackers will keep coming with new and clever techniques over time.
 Despite a need to have strong detections and mitigations in place, Users vigileance will always be the first (or last) line of defense.